codenet/col733-cloud/storage-ec.md

 exchange states.
 But if you have large states like full-fledged databases, it makes more sense to exchange just the operations.

-However, CRDTs require strict properties over allowed operations.
+CRDTs require strict properties over allowed operations.
 The most general way (without discussing the types of operations) to achieve convergence is to build *replicated state machines*.
 As discussed in [Chain replication](./storage-craq.md#summary), if all replicas can play the same log of actions in the same *order* on a deterministic state machine, we can replicate the state machine.
-Bayou takes the same idea to build a replicated state machine using a replicated log.
+Bayou takes the same idea to build a replicated state machine using a replicated log in presence of network partitions.

 ## Bayou goals and ideas
 In Bayou (1995), intermittent connectedness of mobile phones and laptops is the